OpenDDD/dddmelb-website/content/agenda.md

 ---
 title: Agenda
 type: agenda
-draft: true
 menu:
   main:
-    weight: 4
+    weight: 3
 ---
+The agenda is currently a work in progress and will be updated when voting has finished.
-Click on a session to display more detail
+Click on a session to display more detail.